bvds/andes/docs/guides/ios_client_guide/README.md

 You can specify the name of another organization.
 An organization name can be a project name, company name, institution name, etc.
-Your Space administrator provices you with the organization name.
+Your Space administrator provides you with the organization name.

 Click <b>Organization</b>, type the name, and click <b>Next</b> or <b>return</b>.
 To return to the previous screen, click the left arrow.